alphagov/government-service-design-manual/cookies/index.md

 ##Why we do this
-This policy is in line with European Law and was devised following extensive research during the beta of GOV.UK.
+This policy is in line with EU Law and was devised following extensive research during the beta of [GOV.UK](www.gov.uk).
 It follows the [The Privacy and Electronic Communications (EC Directive) (Amendment) Regulations 2011](http://www.legislation.gov.uk/uksi/2011/1208/contents/made) (PECR).
 You can read more about how we decided this in [this blog post by GDS Developer Dafydd Vaughan](http://digital.cabinetoffice.gov.uk/2012/01/12/cookies-on-the-beta/).

 ##Example